 What does your typical creative process look and feel like?

 The development process is one of the most fun and important stages in the production of a film.
 I try to come up with an early structure that delivers engaging storytelling, even though that structure oftentimes changes throughout the creative process.

 One of my jobs as a film director is to keep an eye on the film structure as the early concept evolves into a finished script.

-Early research on the topic at hand is paramount because the more you know about a topic the more meaningful your message can be.
+Early research on the topic at hand is paramount because the more you know about a topic, the more meaningful your message can be.
 I write down short ideas and slowly develop them into shots or scenes.
-Some of these ideas end up as actual voice-over or dialogue, others end up as the conceptual backbone of a shot or a scene.
+Some of these ideas end up as actual voice-over or dialogue, while others end up as the conceptual backbone of a shot or a scene.

 Talking to others and getting feedback and criticism on your early ideas is helpful in shaping a meaningful project.